 Have you heard of aussie bites?
-These oat treats packed with dried fruit, nuts, quinoa and more are the best Homemade Aussie bites are made in homage to a frequent purchase at Costco– the good ole tub of Aussie bites that seem to call out to me as I walk by.
+These oat treats packed with dried fruit, nuts, quinoa and more are the best Homemade Aussie bites which are made to copycat Costco aussie bites– the good ole tub of Aussie bites that seem to call out to me as I walk by.
 Gluten Free Aussie bites are easy to make at home!